 Why was Dr Disrespect banned on Twitch?
-Everything you need to know | Dexerto.com
+Everything you need to know - Dexerto

 Streamer and former Twitch Staff member ‘ShannonZKiller’ further fueled speculation on social media, when she claimed to know why the star was banned and said it was “serious” in a now-deleted tweet.
 “From my own sources: Doc is indeed done, and not just on Twitch.
 I know why and cannot say.
 But this is serious,” she said.

-Later in the night, Slasher updated everyone on what he knew.
-"Look: for several hours now I have been told from credible sources the reason DrDisrespect has been banned. however due to the importance and sensitivity around the subject I have refrained from going on it. i dont feel comfortable with it currently," he said.
+Slasher later updated everyone on what he knew.
+“Look: for several hours now I have been told from credible sources the reason DrDisrespect has been banned. however due to the importance and sensitivity around the subject, I have refrained from going on it.
+I don’t feel comfortable with it currently,” he said.

 look: for several hours now I have been told from credible sources the reason DrDisrespect has been banned. however due to the importance and sensitivity around the subject I have refrained from going on it. i don't feel comfortable with it currently